SergioLoIacono/starter-academic2/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include social trust, sustainable cooperation, and collective action.

 # Interests to show in About widget
 interests: